ickhov/queues-and-threads/REPORT.md

 ## Testing Queue
 We test our queue using test_queue.c.
 Inside this file, we created individual functions to test each implementation in queue.
-The test files essentially tests for the failure and success cases we described for each function above.
+The test files test for the failure and success cases we described for each function above.